Skip to main content

 How Packaging Works

-• Award packaging covers your financial need with a mix of different types of financial aid.
+• Aid packaging covers your financial need with a mix of different types of financial aid.

-• "Need" is the difference between the UC San Diego cost of attendance (your estimated costs) and your expected family contribution (for 2024-25 your Student Aid Index), as determined by your FAFSA or Dream Act Application.
+• "Need" is the difference between the UC San Diego cost of attendance (your estimated costs) and your Student Aid Index (SAI), as determined by your FAFSA or Dream Act Application.

 • If you're eligible for financial aid, your need will be funded by various sources on a first-come, first-served basis, based on fund availability.
 Funds are distributed in the following sequence: